 Realtors in Ontario are governed by the legal concept of “agency.”
 An agent is legally obligated to look after the best interests of the person he or she is representing.
 In other words, the agent must be loyal to you.

 In buying or selling property it’s important that you understand for whom each real estate agent is working.
 For example, in many cases, both the seller and the buyer may have their own agent.
 However, in some cases, buyers may choose to contact the seller’s agent directly.
 Under this arrangement, the real estate agent is working for the seller, and must do what is best for the seller, but may also provide customer service to a buyer.

-We’d like to help you understand your options.
+I’d like to help you understand your options.